wordofwarning/wordofwarning.org/warnings/index.md

 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values

 ---
-Listed in chronological order, below are content warnings + age advisories for current [Word of Warning](/) events (*as of 29 Oct 2019, 6.22pm*) — this information is for audience members who would like to know more about the content of the work presented in our Performance Programme ([*currently AW19*](/current/2019-autumnwinter)) and particularly highlights elements that may distress, cause upset, or trigger.
+Below are content warnings + age advisories for current [Word of Warning](/) events (*as of 29 Oct 2019, 6.30pm*) — listed chronologically, this information is for audience members who would like to know more about the content of the work presented in our Performance Programme ([*currently AW19*](/current/2019-autumnwinter)) and particularly highlights elements that may distress, cause upset, or trigger.
 If you would like to get in touch please email <mailto:info@habmcr.org> or call 0161 232 6086 during weekday office hours.<br>*NB: below reflects the most recent information received from the artists we present; past event warnings are archived [here](/archive/warnings).*
 <hr>
 #### Wed 6 Nov | The Lowry
 ##### [*I Promise You That Tonight* by Tom Cassani](/current/2019-autumnwinter/cassani)